ookiineko/android-image-tools/README.md

-# android-tools
+# android-image-tools

-Git repository to make it easier to package certain command line utilities provided by [android-tools][android-tools].
+Git repository to make it easier to build certain command line utilities provided by [android-tools][android-tools].

 # Motivation

 [Many][void-linux] [Linux][arch-linux] [distributions][alpine-linux] have
-a package called android-tools which ships essential android command line tools like adb or fastboot.
+a package called android-tools which ships convenient android command line tools like mkbootimg or simg2img.
 Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.

 Linux Distribution therefore mostly ship their own build systems for building the command line utilities.
-This repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
+This repository aims to make building of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
 Besides this makes it easy to collect all patches required to build standalone android command line utilities in a central place.

+This repository is a fork of [android-tools](https://github.com/nmeum/android-tools.git), which only focus on the command line utilites useful for manipulating various android images.

+This fork does not depend on libusb.
+It also does not build `adb` and `fastboot`.

 # Status

 Currently the following tools are supported:

-* adb
+* ~~adb~~
-* fastboot
+* ~~fastboot~~
-* mke2fs.android (required by fastboot)
+* e2fsdroid, mke2fs.android, make_f2fs (required by fastboot)
-* simg2img, img2simg, append2simg
+* simg2img, img2simg, append2simg, ext2simg
 * lpdump, lpmake, lpadd, lpflash, lpunpack
 * mkbootimg, unpack_bootimg, repack_bootimg, avbtool
 * mkdtboimg

-The build system itself works quite well and is already being used for the Alpine Linux [android-tools package][alpine-linux] which I maintain.

-I personally don't use any android-tools except adb and fastboot.
-Thus my motivation to add support for additional tools is rather low at the moment.
-However, patches adding support for new tools in a clean way are welcome.
+The build system is originally took from [android-tools](https://github.com/nmeum/android-tools.git), patches adding support for new tools in a clean way are welcome.
 Additionally, patches needed to make the software compile on other Linux distributions are welcome as well.
 Please create new patches using `git format-patch --no-numbered --no-signature …`.